 Fourth grade students at Golden Hill had a cross-curricular lesson in Greek mythology that they just loved!

-In English Language Arts (ELA), the students learned about Greek myths, themes and illusions.
+In English Language Arts (ELA), the students learned about Greek myths, themes and allusions.
 They learned about Pandora’s box and Achille’s heel.
 They made Olympic torches from cardboard tubes and paper, and even learned a Greek dance.

 In art, they made posters of the gods.
 There were opening ceremonies as is done at the Olympics.